Tunisians protest arrests; government faces confidence vote

 But four of his 11 proposed new Cabinet members are facing investigations or suspicions of corruption, which threatens to further undermine Tunisians’ faith in a leadership accused of failing to live up to the promises of the country’s democratic revolution 10 years ago that unleashed the Arab Spring.

-Security was so tight in the streets around the parliament building Tuesday that several lawmakers were unable to access the grounds, according to independent parliamentary deputy Mabrouk Korchid.
+Security was so tight in the streets around the parliament building that several lawmakers were unable to access the grounds, according to independent parliamentary deputy Mabrouk Korchid.
+Security forces drove arriving demonstrators back some 500 metres (yards) from the vicinity of the building.

-More than two dozen human rights and other groups called for a march Tuesday afternoon through central Tunis to the parliament building to demand the release of hundreds of people arrested in this month’s unrest and denounce repressive measures by police.
+More than two dozen human rights organizations and other groups marched Tuesday afternoon through central Tunis to the parliament building to demand the release of hundreds of people who were arrested in this month’s unrest and to denounce repressive measures by police.

-A protester in his 20s died in a hospital Monday in the first apparent fatality amid the unrest, prompting a new outpouring of anger in his hometown of Sbeitla that the army was sent in to quell.
-His family said he was hit in the head by a tear gas canister during a protest, according to the state news agency.
+A protester in his 20s died in a hospital Monday, becoming the first apparent fatality amid the unrest.
+The young man's death produced a new outpouring of anger in his hometown of Sbeitla that the army was sent in to quell.
+His family said he was hit in the head by a tear gas canister during a protest, the state news agency reported.
 The Interior Ministry said an investigation has been opened.

-In the parliamentary debate, legislator Ali Hermassi denounced the failure of four successive governments to improve the economy, noting that unemployment has risen, as has inflation, while investment has fallen.
+During the parliamentary debate on the new Cabinet, legislator Ali Hermassi denounced the failure of four successive governments to improve the economy, noting that unemployment has risen, as has inflation, while investment has fallen.
 He also deplored the handling of the recent protests.

 “The country needs political and social stability to emerge from the crisis,” he said.